Real estate investing. It just sounds sexy, doesn’t it? But it’s a money move that comes with a long list of questions.

-On the other hand, Real Estate Investment Groups can offer the financial benefits of owning a property without the hassle of being a landlord.
+Real Estate Investment Groups can offer the financial benefits of owning a property without the hassle of being a landlord.
 Essentially you can buy one or many units in an apartment complex, for example, and the investment group will manage it and take care of advertising, filling vacancies, and maintenance.

 While it may be a safer option financially, know that you’ll be paying extra for the convenience of their management.
 There’s that margin I mentioned earlier.